LucieKazdova/Project_H2_Hangman/README.md

 ## 👤 Author

 Created by **Lucie Kazdová**
-Hyperskill Python Track — Hangman Project
+Hyperskill Python Track — Hangman Proj
 Or you run out of attempts